MarufZak/study-logs/grokking-web-application-security/README.md

 ## Misdirection vulnerabilities

 It’s also possible for hackers to make fake websites that look like yours.
 For example, they might use similar domain, like [ammazon.com](http://ammazon.com) (this domain is called _doppelganger domain_), or using non-ascii characters in domain name, as opposed against international domain name standard (_homograph attack_).
 For example using latin characters with their cyrillic counterparts.
-Actually browsers like chrome protect against such attacks, but using Punycode, unicode rendered with ASCII characters where it is similar with ASCII (like ‘a’ character), and converted to special ASCII sequence for the rest.
+Actually browsers like chrome protect against such attacks, but using _Punycode_, unicode rendered with ASCII characters where it is similar with ASCII (like ‘a’ character), and converted to special ASCII sequence for the rest.

 ### DNS poisoning

 DNS resolution happens as follows: the client requests the IP of [example.com](http://example.com) domain from public DNS resolvers, such as 8.8.8.8.
 Public resolver asks for root DNS resolvers (13 in the world) for .com DNS resolvers.
 From .com DNS resolvers it finds the IP for example.com resolver.
 Each layer has a cache, for example browser, or OS has its own cache.
 ISP can also have its own DNS resolver, so it doesn’t take it from root resolvers.

 DNS resolvers are naive, they believe in whatever response they get from DNS servers, though the response is checked with some ID, which is only 2 bytes ⇒ 64K strings are enough to find the correct ID, this can be done in barely 10 seconds.
 What if attacker poisons the response, and makes so DNS server responds with IP of malicious website?
-This is called DNS poisoning.
+This is called _DNS poisoning_.

 DNS poisoning is not dangerous on its own, with HTTPS.
 If this happens, the destination website should provide valid certificate for connection.
 If it provides original website certificate, it cannot decrypt the messages, assuming they haven’t stolen encryption keys.
 Or if it provides invalid certificate, browser warns its invalid.

-DNS is being upgraded these days.
-DNSSEC is new standard for DNS that enables signed responses from resolvers, which can be verified.
+DNS is being upgraded these days. _DNSSEC_ is new standard for DNS that enables signed responses from resolvers, which can be verified.
 All DNSSEC validation happens on DNS resolvers, and clients like browser gets raw IP address.
-But browser might bypass the OS resolver, and use DoH (DNS over HTTP) when configured, and it can choose which resolvers to use, and if DNSSEC is configured in browser, it chooses resolvers that support DNSSEC.
+But browser might bypass the OS resolver, and use _DoH (DNS over HTTP)_ when configured, and it can choose which resolvers to use, and if DNSSEC is configured in browser, it chooses resolvers that support DNSSEC.

 In simple words DoH is when DNS servers expose HTTPS (443) port so clients can make simple HTTPS requests to lookup DNS record.
 At its core DNS servers still make recursive lookups from different DNS servers.
 If DNSSEC is configured additional validation happens, if target DNS server supports it.